practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/README.md

 Understanding the sbt - at least to some extent - was my **key to understand practical coding with Scala** for more than just printing "Hello World!" to the console.

-And it's super-easy to trap into the Scala, sbt, Java version hell and to become lost in an increasingly cluttered project files directory.
+> And it's super-easy to trap into the Scala, sbt, Java version hell and to become lost in an increasingly cluttered directory of project files.

 <br/>

 In case you don't know: Scala heavily relies on the **Java ecosystem**.

 However, whenever I was in doubt with one of the numerous third party libraries, I turned to an official and hopefully latest version of a Java or close to Java library.
 This was one of the better experiences, though the state of the Java ecosystem after all those year since 1996(!) appears strange to me: [The Complete History of Java Programming Language](https://www.geeksforgeeks.org/the-complete-history-of-java-programming-language/)

 I fought a lot with successfully **importing and using libraries** into my first, little scala source code files (~.scala).
-But I think I'm on a way to somehow master this challenge.

 Just the week before, I've built successfully my first little Go (from Google) program: [Build simple, secure, scalable systems with Go](https://go.dev/) -- even with a version where I tested - also successfully - the famous and so called "goroutines".